-M&A among credit providers to accelerate due to pandemic, dealmaker says
+M&A Among Credit Providers to Accelerate Due to Pandemic, Dealmaker Says

-An adviser behind high-profile deals in private credit expects transactions involving direct lenders and distressed investment managers to accelerate as a result of the COVID-19 pandemic.
+An advisor behind high-profile deals in private credit expects transactions involving direct lenders and distressed investment managers to accelerate as a result of the COVID-19 pandemic.

 Driving the trend is interest by large platforms to add private credit and distressed strategies in response to investor demand, said Ted Gooden, the head of Berkshire Global Advisors LP’s private markets advisory practice.